ottomen/growth/4-SOLID/DI/README.md

 - Constructor injection, where dependencies are provided through a client's class constructor.
 - Method Injection, where dependencies are provided to a method only when required for specific functionality.

+There are several approaches here: Vanilla implementation with Constructor injection/Method Injection, framework annotation-based or framework configuration-based DI.

 Variations:

 - [Vanilla JS](./VanillaJS.md)